-Your personal bodyguard against the highly transmissible COVID-19 might just be coconut oil.
-This coronavirus that broke out in Dec 2019 is apparently a new strain comparing to its slow-moving viral cousins, SARS and MERS.
-The reason I say 'might' is because so far no one has jumped out and shouted in ecstasy, "Yay, coconut oil has got rid of my COVID-19 virus!"
+Your personal bodyguard against COVID-19 virus might just be coconut oil.
+This deadly coronavirus that broke out in Dec 2019 is a new strain called SARS-CoV-2, very different from its slow-moving viral cousins – SARS and MERS.
+The reason I said 'might' is because so far no one has confirmed that coconut oil can get rid of the COVID-19 coronavirus.

-1. The massive potential power of coconut oil against coronavirus
+1. The massive potential of coconut oil against coronavirus

 In Coconut Oil: From Diet to Therapy, Professor Emeritus Dr. Fabian Antonio Dayrit said, "All lipid-coated (enveloped) viruses are susceptible to coconut oil's MCFAs or monoglycerides."

 He further added, "The corona virus of SARS (severe acute respiratory syndrome) as well as the bird flu virus, being lipid-coated, may also be sensitive to coconut oil but have not yet been tested.
 Of the MCFAs, lauric acid (C12) is the most potent, followed by capric acid (C10), myristic acid (C14), and caprylic acid (C8).
 The monoglycerides of these fatty acids are more active than their corresponding fatty acids.
 Monolaurin, therefore, is the most potent antimicrobial agent in this arsenal."

 You know what he's trying to say?
 Not really?
 Never mind, let's use medium-chain triglyceride (MCT) in coconut oil to illustrate the professor's point.
 I want to explain clearly so that later you know exactly what you're eating coconut oil for.